petergardfjall/garminexport/README.md

   -   an activity TCX file (XML)

-  -   an activity FIT file (binary) (if available -- the activity may have been entered manuall rather than imported from a Garmin device).
+  -   an activity FIT file (binary) (if available -- the activity may have been entered manually rather than imported from a Garmin device).

 All files are written to the same directory (``activities/<timestamp>/`` by default).
 Each activity file is prefixed by its upload timestamp and its